-We have a brand new wild play area outside the pay barrier by the Visitor Welcome Centre.
+We have a brand new, smaller, wild play area by the Visitor Welcome Centre.
 Built by our garden team it uses wood felled from the gardens and is a smaller version of the Log Stack designed with younger children in mind.

 We have 2 wheelchairs and 1 mobility scotter available for you to borrow.
 These can be booked in advance by emailing email@example.com.